 Common reasons for chargebacks

-Chargebacks can stem from various scenarios and issues that prompt consumers to dispute transactions.
-Understanding the common reasons behind chargebacks is essential for both consumers and merchants to address issues effectively and mitigate risks in financial transactions.
+Chargebacks often arise from various issues that lead consumers to dispute transactions.
+Understanding these common causes helps both consumers and merchants handle disputes more effectively and reduce financial risks.

 Chargeback implications for consumers